ankitbioinfo/NiCo_Documentation/docs/tutorial2.rst

 use databases of similar format from any resource.

 NiCoLRdb.txt was created by merging ligand-receptor pairs from NATMI, OMNIPATH, and CellPhoneDB.
-User can download this database from github and put into local directory from where this notebook is getting run.
+It can be downloaded from github and saved in the local directory from where this notebook is run.

 .. code:: ipython3

-    # By default, it run in spatial_integration_modality='double'
+    # By default, the function is run with spatial_integration_modality='double', i.e.
-    # it integrates spatial transcriptomics with scRNAseq data modalities
+    # it integrates spatial transcriptomics with scRNAseq data
-    # For running in only spatial transcriptomics mode must specify the
+    # For running it only on spatial transcriptomics data, specify
     # spatial_integration_modality='single'

     cov_out=scov.gene_covariation_analysis(Radius=inputRadius,